Hemalatha-Karuppusamy/BizCardX_Extracting_Business_Card_Data_with_OCR/README.md

 - Add more options for data manipulation and analysis.
 - Implement user authentication and access control.
 - Support more languages for OCR.
+-
+## NOTE - Use the below comments to run the application using google colab
+!npm install localtunnel
+!streamlit run Bizcard.py &>/content/logs.txt & npx localtunnel --port 8501